peterdavidconley/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are periods of time/duration that allows an authenticated user to access certain resources on a server.
+JSON Web Tokens are objects that allow for authentication when communicating with a server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+`bcryptjs` is a library that allows hashing functions.
+Hashing functions 'scramble' the original password into an encrypted language that allows for one way data flow of a password.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are used to test specific components, sections, or "chunks" of code on an application.
+They are typically smaller in scope and are used to zero in on specific functions or areas.
+Integration tests are used to test data flow/interaction between components or sections of code to ensure continuity between sections.
+End-to-end testing simulates a user's interaction of an application from start to finish.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test driven development starts with the writing of tests first, ensuring passing of those tests, then refracturing your code in accordance with those tests.